intodeeplearning/blog/_posts/2022-06-25-how-to-save-the-best-model.md

 ---
 keywords: fastai
-title: How to save the best model during model training and load it for inference
+title: How to save the best model during model training and load it for inference in pytorch
 toc: true
 badges: true
 categories: [Model Training]